 When you lose all of your teeth, facial muscles can sag, making you look older.
 Dentures in your lower or upper jaw can help you to fill out the appearance of your face and profile.

 Just like dentures, a dental bridge can also replace just a single tooth or several missing teeth.
 The difference is that a dental bridge is at least three crowns together.
-This treatment covers the space where the teeth are missing, and remaining teeth serve as anchors for the bridge.
+This treatment covers the space where the teeth are missing, and the remaining teeth serve as anchors for the bridge.

 Dental bridges are used to improve a tooth’s appearance, shape, and alignment, and are made of porcelain fused to metal, ceramics, or zirconia.